Yosemite Itinerary: How to Spend 1 to 5 Days

 Accessible and Limited Mobility Options

-Yosemite is just as breathtaking from the road as the wilderness.
+Yosemite is just as from the road as the wilderness.
 Bus tours are available, with some tram tours open seasonally.
 You can explore the Valley Floor and Glacial Point or take an eight-hour Grand Tour in the summer that hits Yosemite Valley, Glacier Point, and the sequoias.

 Scenic drives, or “Auto Touring,” as our friends at Yosemite call it, is another great way to see it all from climate control.